inlorfaze/fjc-eleventy/src/site/about.md

 ## Services
 I am a Front-End WordPress developer who has been making websites for small businesses for over 3 years.
 I have experience making websites for many types of individuals and organizations - churches, nonprofits, my university, online stores,  and more.
-Aside from WordPress, I have worked on full web applications with strong front-end skills in JavaScript, PHP, and React with a focus on accessible and functional UI/UX.
+Aside from WordPress, I have worked end-to-end on full-stack web applications with strong front-end skills in JavaScript, PHP, and React with a focus on accessible and functional UI/UX.

-I won't use bloated, insecure plugins or one-size-fits-all, cookie-cutter themes.

 Examples of services I provide:
 <ul class="dash">